-Following the announcement in May that the FEMM Hub had partnered with EPSRC Future Manufacturing Hubs in Composites, Metrology and Photonics to offer up to £900k in funding for Feasibility Studies across the hubs, we can now confirm the funding of 3 further projects.
+Following the announcement in May that the FEMM Hub had partnered with EPSRC Future Manufacturing Hubs in Composites, Metrology and Photonics to offer up to £900,000 in funding for feasibility studies across the hubs, we can now confirm the funding of three further projects.

 The successful applications are:

-PI: Prof. Nigel Copner, University of South Wales; Title: Feasibility study for a flexible, modular pilot line to accelerate innovative soft magnetic material development for electric machines.
+Feasibility study for a flexible, modular pilot line to accelerate innovative soft magnetic material development for electric machines

 Further details on each project can be found on their respective pages, linked above.